Curtain: Poirot's Last Case: References or allusions

 Being their last case together, mention is made of earlier cases.
 Hastings became involved in the first Styles investigation in 1916, at which time he was thirty years old.
 He married at the end of the next Poirot novel, The Murder on the Links, mentioned twice in this novel, as Hastings is now a widower.

-Poirot mentions that once in Egypt he attempted to warn a murderer before the person committed the crime.
+Poirot mentions that once, in Egypt, he attempted to warn a murderer before the person committed the crime.
 That case is the one retold in Death on the Nile.
 He mentions that there was another case in which he had done the same thing: almost certainly that retold in "Triangle at Rhodes" (published in Murder in the Mews in 1937).
 In The A.B.C.
 Murders, Inspector Japp says to Poirot: "Shouldn't wonder if you ended by detecting your own death;" an indication that the idea of Curtain had already formed in the author's mind in 1935.
 On 6 August 1975, The New York Times published a front-page obituary of Poirot with a photograph to mark his death.

 Hastings also mentions "the case of Evelyn Carlisle" as he speculates over a possible hidden financial motive for X's actions, referring to Sad Cypress which centred on the revelation of money as a motivation for the crime.

 Sequence of publication in Poirot novels

-Christie wrote the novel in the early 1940s, during World War II.
+Christie wrote the novel in the early 1940s, during the Second World War.
 Partly fearing for her own survival, and wanting to have a fitting end to Poirot's series of novels, Christie had the novel locked away in a bank vault for over thirty years.
+In the same way, she wrote and locked away Miss Marple's "last" case via the manuscript which was later retitled “Sleeping Murder”.
+Dame Agatha legally gave the rights to the "last" Poirot novel to her daughter Rosalind and gave the rights to the "last" Miss Marple novel to her second husband Max.

+Dame Agatha explained to Rosalind and Max: "It will cheer you up, when you come back from the funeral, or the Memorial Service, to think that you have got a couple of books, one belonging to each of you!”

-The final Poirot novel that Christie wrote, Elephants Can Remember, was published in 1972, followed by Christie's last novel, Postern of Fate.
-Christie authorised Curtain's removal from the vault and subsequent publication.
+The final Poirot novel that Christie wrote, Elephants Can Remember, was published in 1972 and takes place in that year, followed by Christie's last novel to be written, Postern of Fate.
+Finally, Christie authorised Curtain's removal from the vault and its subsequent publication.
 It was the last of her books to be published during her lifetime.